diegopdomingos/nanodegree/CarND-Advanced-Lane-Lines/writeup.md

 If we get enough failures in this sanity (3 times), we start by searching the lines with sliding window again.

 There are some improvement that we can do to make it more robust, for example, tuning the parameters to get better results with our binary images.
 Yet, we can use more conditions when our sliding windows don't find enough blocks of pixels, causing a bad fit.

+Another improvement would be a predictive system to draw the missed lines based on the previous lines.